Madhab Chandra Das College

 Madhab Chandra Das College, or M.C.D.
-College or M.C.Das College or Sonai College, was founded by Alhaj Tajamul Ali Mazumdar (or T. A. Mazumdar or Potol Mazumdar), in 1972.
+College or M.C.Das College or Sonai College, was founded by Alhaj Tajamul Ali Mazumdar(or T. A. Mazumdar or Potol Mazumdar), in 1972.
 It is situated in Sonai Constituency or the Sonai sub-division, a rural area in the Cachar district of Assam, India.
 The first piece of land was donated by a local landowner after much persuasion by the founder.
 It was donated on condition that the college be named after the donor.
-The college was first affiliated to Gauhati University but is now affiliated to Assam University.
+The college was first affiliated to Gauhati University then to Assam University till 2022 and affiliated to G. C. University from 2023 onwards.
 It has Arts apart from Science and Commerce degree courses.
-It has acquired B grades from NAAC in two assessments....
+It has acquired B grades from NAAC in two cycles/assessments....